GoWithGuide

 Spanish Synagogue.

-As required by law at the time, the synagogue's exterior is unassuming, with no clear indication of the sacred space within.
-However, the interior reveals a striking Baroque masterpiece, redesigned in the 17th century by renowned architect Baldassare Longhena, one of Venice’s great Baroque masters.
+As mandated by law at the time, the synagogue’s exterior is modest, hiding the splendor within.
+The interior, however, is a striking Baroque masterpiece, redesigned in the 17th century by Baldassare Longhena, one of Venice’s greatest Baroque architects.

 10:20 AM